Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 • Network/cohort analysis — AI identifies clusters of linked claims tied to the same attorneys, repair shops, or claimants — a hallmark of fraud rings

-• Cross-database verification — Claims are checked against police reports, DMV records, prior claims history, and even social media
+• Cross-database verification — Claims are checked against police reports, DMV records, prior claims history, and social media

 Why Soft Fraud Is Still Illegal (Even Though It's Common)